Belonging to the Myrtle family (Myrtaceae), the Syzygium genus contains 1139 species, the most

 Deep, high organic content, well drained.
 The tree does best in pH 5.6-6.5 (acidic to slightly

-water.
+acidic) soil.
 Soil low in fertility will produce poor quality fruit.
 This plant is somewhat salt

 sensitive and a saline environment can reduce fruit size.

 Apply organic fertilizer after harvest.
+In alkaline soil apply plant micronutrients once a month

 Water after becoming established: